snailcreature/assertivedocs/tutorials/gettingstarted.md

 config file for JSDoc, [make one](https://jsdoc.app/about-configuring-jsdoc.html) and [make JSDoc use it when running](https://jsdoc.app/about-commandline.html).

 3. In your JSDoc config file, set `opts.destination` to `"./docs"`.
-This will output your generated documentation to this folder.
-At this point in time, assertivedocs will only work if you output your docs to this directory.
+This will output your generated documentation to this folder, with the unit test results in a `"unit-tests"` folder. `Note: As of 0.3.0 you can call your destination folder anything you would like.`

 4. Finally, set `template.default.layoutFile` to `"assertivedocs/layout.tmpl"`.
 This will ensure
 there is a link to your unit test results in your documentation's navigation menu.